NCAA beach volleyball championship

 The NCAA Beach Volleyball Championship is an NCAA-sanctioned tournament to determine the national champions of collegiate women's beach volleyball.
 It is a National Collegiate Championship featuring teams from Division I, Division II and Division III, and is the 90th, and newest, NCAA championship event.

 It was the first new NCAA championship to be created since the NCAA Division III Men's Volleyball Championship in 2012, and the first for women since the NCAA Bowling Championship in 2004.

+USC have been the most successful program, with six national titles.

 History

 The championship was approved by the NCAA Convention during the fall of 2015, and a committee was selected to determine the tournament's organizational structure.
 Before 2015, sand volleyball had been part of the NCAA Emerging Sports for Women program (which included women's ice hockey, bowling, rowing, and water polo in the past).
 As such, a separate championship had been contested annually, since 2012, by the American Volleyball Coaches Association.
 Before 2012 several championships were televised by Collegiate Nationals.
 As of 2015, over 50 schools (from Divisions I, II, and III) had sponsored sand volleyball, ten more than the total number of required programs.

 The sport's name was changed from "sand volleyball" to the more usual "beach volleyball" in June 2015, and the committee overseeing the sport is now named the NCAA Beach Volleyball Committee.